-Children can start Hoxton Garden Nursery in the school term following their third birthday.
+Children can start Nursery in the school term following their 3rd birthday.
 Coming to our nursery setting will allow your child to develop their social skills and begin to make new friends in a safe, educational, play based setting which is run by qualified professionals.
 This is an important stage as it supports your child to develop and gain the skills needed for future learning including basic counting/number recognition, enjoyment of stories, phonics, social skills and physical developmental play.

-Where there are more applications than places available, the following criteria will be used to decide which children will be allocated places.
+Where there are more applications than places available, the following criteria will be used to decide which children will be allocated places:

-A Looked After Child is a child who is in the care of the local authority. (see section 22 of Children Act 1989) Children in public care are a disadvantaged group who have very low average levels of attainment, often related to frequent changes of school because their care placements change.
+A Looked After Child is a child who is in the care of the local authority. (see section 22 of Children Act 1989).
+Children in public care are a disadvantaged group who have very low average levels of attainment, often related to frequent changes of school because their care placements change.
 These children are given top priority in our oversubscription criteria.

 or father (half) as the child attending the school, or children who are living at the same address due to a new relationship but are not blood related (step). or a child who is living as part of the family by reason of a court order, or a child who has been placed with foster carers at that address as a result of being looked after by the local authority.
 If a child lives with parents with shared responsibility, the address at which the child has spent the most days in the past school year will be taken into account.

 Children for whom it is the nearest community school, measured by the shortest walking on council pavements.
 (The length of the journey between the child’s home and the school by private car or public transport is not taken into account).

 In exceptional cases, a Headteacher, in consultation with the Governors, may admit children because they have professionally supported educational, medical or social needs that the school is especially able to meet, even though they would not otherwise qualify for admission.
 Letters from an appropriate professional (eg doctor, social worker) must support these applications although these will not always be conclusive.